KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     kubectl apply -f provider-kubernetes-rmqcluster-read-writer.rbac.yaml
     ```

-    While not necessary here, a corresponding label `services.tanzu.vmware.com/aggregate-to-provider-helm: "true"`
+    > **Note** While not necessary here, a corresponding label `services.tanzu.vmware.com/aggregate-to-provider-helm: "true"`
-    exists for aggregating RBAC permissions to `provider-helm` as well.
+    > exists for aggregating RBAC permissions to `provider-helm` as well.

 1. Configure a `ClusterRole` to authorize who can use the service by creating a file
-   named `app-operator-claim-class-bigcorp-rabbitmq.rbac.yaml` with the following contents.
+   named `app-operator-claim-class-bigcorp-rabbitmq.rbac.yaml` with the following contents:

     ```yaml
     # app-operator-claim-class-bigcorp-rabbitmq.rbac.yaml